Production volume variance definition

 Problems with the Production Volume Variance

-The production volume variance is based on the assumption that factory overhead is directly associated with units of production, which is not necessarily the case.
+No link between overhead and units produced.
+The variance is based on the assumption that factory overhead is directly associated with units of production, which is not necessarily the case.
 Some overhead, such as facility rent or building insurance, will be incurred even if there is no production, while other types of overhead, such as management salaries, only vary across very large ranges of production volume.
 Instead, there may be a number of other ways in which factory overhead can be broken into smaller units, known as cost pools, and allocated using several methods that represent a more intelligent association of activities with costs incurred.